 Nearly all of Lucca’s attractions, shopping and restaurants are found within its historic walled city.
 It’s a reasonably compact area that can be walked from side-to-side in 15-20 minutes, so anywhere within Lucca’s city walls will be a good spot for your family to stay.

-When traveling with kids, we prefer to stay in an Airbnb due to the many family-friendly amenities offered, such as separate bedrooms, a full kitchen and laundry.
-We stayed in a central 2-bedroom Lucca Airbnb apartment with a nice terrace within the city walls.
+When traveling with kids, we prefer to stay in a vacation home rental (like Airbnb or VRBO) due to the many family-friendly amenities offered, such as separate bedrooms, a full kitchen and laundry.
+We stayed in a central 2-bedroom Lucca vacation rental apartment with a nice terrace within the city walls.

 If you prefer to stay in a kid-friendly Lucca hotel, we recommend you use Booking.com.
 We use them for our family hotels as they have an excellent Top Picks for Families search filter.